Soccer for 3 & 4-year-olds (Fun Games)

 Standing Quad

-The quads are the main muscles involved in kicking and are responsible for a lot of explosive movements.
+The quads are the primary muscles involved in kicking and are responsible for many explosive movements.
 The standing quad stretch is one of the best for soccer players.

 Hip Flexors

 These also play a huge role in kicking and are often overlooked, leading to unwanted injuries.
-A great stretch for the hip flexors is demonstrated at 2:33 in the video below.
+An excellent stretch for the hip flexors is demonstrated at 2:33 in the video below.

 Soccer Classes and Programs for 3 & 4 Year-Olds

-Sessions are adapted and suited to the kids’ ages but there may be a higher level of training.
+However, classes and programs are available in most areas where qualified coaches train kids.
+Sessions are adapted and suited to the kids’ ages, but there may be a higher level of training.

 Here are some of the most popular classes and programs around.
 Check and see if they’re in your area and if they offer the kind of soccer that your child will love;